JMU Major: Computer Information Systems and Business Analytics

-Declare the computer information systems major when you register for orientation.
+Students should declare the Computer Information Systems major when they register for orientation.
 Any student admitted to JMU can declare any major offered by the College of Business.
 However students are not formally admitted into the College of Business until certain requirements are met as listed in the section below "Progressing in the Major."

 Currently Enrolled Major Changers

-If you wish to change your major to computer information systems you must be in good academic standing (have a cumulative grade point average of 2.00 or higher) on the date you submit a "Change or Declaration of Major" form, which is available in the Academic Services Center located in Zane Showker Hall, room 205.
+If students wish to change their major to Computer Information Systems they must be in good academic standing (have a cumulative grade point average of 2.00 or higher) on the date they submit a "Change or Declaration of Major" form, which is available in the Academic Services Center located in Zane Showker Hall, room 205.
 Declaring the computer information systems major does not guarantee full admission to the College of Business.
-You will not be fully admitted to the major until requirements are met as listed below.
+Students will not be fully admitted to the major until requirements are met as listed below.

 Other Declaring Information